phlpphns/jabamur/README.md

 In principle one would only need to define the input and output files for the fitting procedure to run.
 Most of the macros contain procedures for data preparation.

 I see that it is hard to follow.
 Need to refactor and make the flow more organized!

+On the long run, such projects might more easily be organized with a GUI and single project/archive files instead of folders and/or results/data stored in json files.

 ==========